Course Description

 Course Goals

-- Develop effective strategies of invention, drafting, and revision for different rhetorical situations and individual composing styles
+- Assess strategies for invention, drafting, and revision for individual composing styles by setting goals and tracking growth;

 Course Content and Format